jpcaparas/superpowers-laravel/README.md

 ### Runner Guidance (Sail vs host)

-- Prefer running commands with Sail when `laravel/sail` is declared; fall back to host tools otherwise.
+- Prefer running commands with Sail when it is available (`vendor/bin/sail` or a top‑level `./sail` helper); fall back to host tools otherwise.
 - When Sail is declared but containers are not running, the assistant will ask whether to start Sail (`sail up -d`) or proceed with host tools.
 It will not run host `php`/`composer`/DB/Node commands until you choose.
 - When Sail containers are running, use `sail` for all PHP/Composer/Node/DB commands to avoid environment drift; do not mix host and container installs in the same session.
 - Portable alias: